stuart-morrison/schemr/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs

 ## Downstream dependencies
-There are currently no downstream dependencies for this package
+There are currently no strong downstream dependencies for this package

-## Notes

-One note, changing maintainer contact information for more permanent information.